Student Finance

 Special Circumstances:

-• If you are 26 years old or above as of August 1st of the current FAFSA year, a sliding scale will be used the calculate the parent contribution
+• If you are 26 years old or above as of August 1st of the current FAFSA year, a sliding scale will be used to calculate the parent contribution

-• If you are 30 years old or above as of August 1st of the current FAFSA year, parent information is not required if the student's income is above the FAFSA year poverty level for household size
+• If you are 30 years old or above as of August 1st of the current application cycle, parent information is not required if the student's income reported on the federal tax return for the filing year specified on the FAFSA is above the poverty level for household size

 • If you are married, parent information is required if the student/spouse's combined income is below the FAFSA year poverty level for household size